looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

 ``recipetool`` creates a "shrinkwrap" file for your recipe.
 Shrinkwrap files capture the version of all dependent modules.
-Many packages do not provide shrinkwrap files but ``recipetool`` will create a shrinkwrap file as it runs.
+Many packages do not provide shrinkwrap files. ``recipetool`` create a shrinkwrap file as it runs.

 .. note::